sara-nl/sdrdocs/source/Pages/General/get_access.rst

  .. image:: ../Screenshots/login_icon.png
    :align: center

-Then click on "Create new account" tab.
+Then click on **Create new account** tab.
 Enter your required information and agree to the **Terms of Use** and **Priavcy policy** of the service.
-Then click on 'Request registration' to apply for registration with the SURFsara Data Repository.
+Then click on **Request registration** to apply for registration with the SURFsara Data Repository.
 You will be contacted as soon as possible with your new credentials.

  .. image:: ../Screenshots/create_account.png
    :align: center